 (L) An electric utility may, through its tariff, require applications for solar rebates to be submitted up to one hundred eighty-two (182) days prior to the June 30 operational dates.
 The electric utility will pay the pre-June 30 rebate amount as defined in this subsection to customer-generators who comply with the submission and system operational requirements on or before June 30 of the following year.
 Customers that fail to meet the submission or system operational requirements on or before the June 30 date will receive the post-June 30 rebate amount if the electric utility confirms their solar electric systems are operational within one year of their application.

-(L) Unless the Commission orders otherwise, if the solar rebate program for an electric utility causes the utility to meet or exceed the retail rate impact limits of section (5) of this rule, the solar rebates shall be paid on a first-come, first-served basis, as determined by the solar system operational date.
+(M) Unless the Commission orders otherwise, if the solar rebate program for an electric utility causes the utility to meet or exceed the retail rate impact limits of section (5) of this rule, the solar rebates shall be paid on a first-come, first-served basis, as determined by the solar system operational date.
 Any solar rebate applications that are not honored in a particular calendar year due to the requirements of this subsection shall be the first-come, first-served applications considered in the following calendar year.

-(M) An electric utility shall maintain on its website, current information related to:
+(N) Until an electric utility has paid all of the solar rebates it is required to pay under this rule or under a commission-approved stipulation as provided for in subsection 17 of section (6) of this rule, an electric utility shall maintain on its website current information related to:

 1. The electric utility’s solar rebate application and review processes, including standards for determining application eligibility;